5 Most Common Mac Startup Key Combinations You Need to Know - Qiling

 How to Check if You Have an Apple Silicon Mac

-The following Mac or MacBook has Apple Silicon inside.
-Check this list and see if your Mac or MacBook is on it:
+The following Mac or MacBook models have Apple Silicon inside: check this list to see if your Mac or MacBook is on it.

 Step 1.
 Turn on your Mac and open the Apple menu.